MendelDamian/2048-Game/README.md

   - You are reading this right now, include basic information about the project
 - CHANGELOG.md
   - Changelog file
+- Themes folder
+  - Folder which contains colors themes for tiles

 ## To-do list
 - Main menu - DONE in 70%